Alternator Overcharging: Symptoms, Causes, And How To Fix

 The present outputs/draw of these components are continuously varying.
 This can make charging the battery quite challenging – should it be sending 1A or 30A, for example?

-If the charging current is too little, the battery won’t recharge while you’re driving.
+If the charging current is too meager, the battery won’t recharge while you’re driving.
 This might lead to a battery light on your dashboard, or, sometimes, you won’t notice anything until you turn the car off.
 It then won’t start the next time you come to it.

 How Does An Alternator Work?